 Amy Spalding is a bestselling author and freelance book editor.
 Her young adult novels include the bestselling We Used to Be Friends, and The Summer of Jordi Perez, which was selected as a best book of 2018 by NPR, the Boston Globe, Buzzfeed, and more.
-Her adult romance debut, Outfoxed, releases in 2023.
+Her adult romance debut, For Her Consideration, releases in 2023.

 Amy has been working with freelance editing clients for over five years, and with friends and colleagues for years before that.
 She loves guiding authors to level up their work, whether that's taking a first-time author from "what am I doing" to "huh, this is a great second draft," to one-step-from-querying authors to a polished manuscript ready to roll out the door.

 Amy believes in helping writers find their own best ways of writing and revising, that there's no one-size-fits-all approach to anything in life or creativity, and that any rule that says "all writers must do this" should be set fire to (safely) and never spoken of again.